 The Linq GM Jon Gray: Expect Live Entertainment, Music Festivals, Day-to-Night Experiences

-Posted by Emma Trotter in Las Vegas Casinos, Las Vegas Entertainment, Las Vegas Restaurants, Nightlife, Shopping, The Linq.
+Last updated: October 22, 2013 at 2:04 pm.
+Posted by Emma Trotter in Las Vegas Casinos, Las Vegas Restaurants, Las Vegas Shows, Nightlife, Shopping, The LINQ.
 1 Comment on The Linq GM Jon Gray: Expect Live Entertainment, Music Festivals, Day-to-Night Experiences.

 Much-anticipated news on the wheeling and dealing at The Linq and its crown jewel, the High Roller observation wheel, is surfacing as December nears.
 The first phase—meaning about the first third of the landmark district’s 30-plus tenants—is set to open by the end of the year.